SharePoint/sp-dev-docs/docs/sp-add-ins/localize-sharepoint-add-ins.md

 -  The procedures in this article assume that you are using the most recent version of [Office Developer Tools for Visual Studio 2013](http://aka.ms/OfficeDevToolsForVS2013), or  [Office Developer Tools for Visual Studio 2015](http://aka.ms/OfficeDevToolsForVS2015).

      **Note**  If your test SharePoint website is an on premise SharePoint farm instead of a Microsoft SharePoint Online Developer Site, you may need to install the language packs for the languages in which you are translating your SharePoint Add-in.
-For more information, see  [Install or uninstall language packs for SharePoint 2013](http://technet.microsoft.com/en-us/library/cc262108%28v=office.15%29.aspx) and [Language packs in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ff463597%28v=office.15%29.aspx), and the download links in the latter.
+For more information, see  [Install or uninstall language packs for SharePoint](http://technet.microsoft.com/en-us/library/cc262108%28v=office.15%29.aspx) and [Language packs in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ff463597%28v=office.15%29.aspx), and the download links in the latter.
 - The screen shots and code examples in this article reflect the sample  [SharePoint-Add-in-Localization](https://github.com/OfficeDev/SharePoint-Add-in-Localization).
 You can download the sample to see the results of the procedures described in this article.